eagle-io/docs/source/topics/views/chart/index.rst

 Save as image
 ~~~~~~~~~~~~~
-|icon-download| Save the chart as an image by clicking or touching the download chart button on the top-right corner of the chart.
-Depending on the web browser you are using, the image may be saved automatically or opened in a new window.
+|icon-download| Save the chart as an image by clicking or touching the download chart button at the top of the chart.
+The image may be saved automatically or opened in a new window, depending on your web browser.

 Toolbar Controls